rossmcomer/TOER-Store/README.md

 To simulate a successful payment, use credit card number "4242424242424242".
 After payment is confirmed you will be redirected to the success page.

 To simulate a declined payment, use credit card number "4000000000009995".
 After payment is declined you will be redirected to the payment cancelled page.

+### VIEW PAST ORDERS

+To view your past order you must complete an order with a valid account created with the sign-in portal.
+Upon completing an order, visit the profile section from the menu in the top right of your screen.

 Thank you for using my app!